petecarapetyan/opsertocailus/README.md

 # opsertocailus
 an experiment in directory structures to accommodate various friends and competing concerns.

+## Rationale:

+If your starter kit doesn't include every edge case project - then you're going to end up with a bunch of `creativity`.
+Which, in this case is a euphemism for every like project is different even when - uh - maybe it's really not.

+Like, I'll put my images in `/src/ui/pics` and you put yours in `/lib/img` and he puts his in `/assets` ... no thanks.

+That's not going to work, for me.
+When projects are different, they need to be different by which folders are missing because we didn't need them.

 ## taken from:

 ideas from many competing example projects